juev/awesome-stars/README.md

 - [MaggieAppleton/digital-gardeners](https://github.com/MaggieAppleton/digital-gardeners) – Resources, links, projects, and ideas for gardeners tending their digital notes on the public interwebs
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) – The all-in-one Desktop & Docker AI application with built-in RAG, AI agents, and more.
 - [SadeghHayeri/GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) – GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.
-- [academicpages/academicpages.github.io](https://github.com/academicpages/academicpages.github.io) – Github Pages template for academic personal websites, forked from mmistakes/minimal-mistakes
+- [academicpages/academicpages.github.io](https://github.com/academicpages/academicpages.github.io) – Github Pages template for personal, portfolio-based websites; forked from mmistakes/minimal-mistakes
 - [adamwalach/openvpn-web-ui](https://github.com/adamwalach/openvpn-web-ui) – Web interface (with golang backend) for monitoring and administration of OpenVPN server
 - [aleixrodriala/wa-tunnel](https://github.com/aleixrodriala/wa-tunnel) – Tunneling Internet traffic over Whatsapp
 - [aljazceru/awesome-nostr](https://github.com/aljazceru/awesome-nostr) – nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things